France elects regional leaders, preps for presidential vote | Politics

 France elects regional leaders, preps for presidential vote

-Marine Le Pens far right party is riding high on her tough-on-security, stop-immigration message as French voters start choosing regional leaders Sunday in an election thats seen as a dress rehearsal for next years presidential vote.President Emmanuel Macrons young centrist party is expected to fare poorly, lacking a strong local political base and suffering from frustration at his governments handling of the pandemic.Turnout in Sundays first round could hit a record low.
+Marine Le Pens far-right party is riding high on her tough-on-security, stop-immigration message as French voters started choosing regional leaders Sunday in an election that many see as a dress rehearsal for next years presidential vote.President Emmanuel Macrons young centrist party is expected to fare poorly in Sundays first-round of regional elections, lacking a strong local political base and suffering from frustration at his governments handling of the pandemic.Many polling stations stood largely empty as voting kicked off in schools and community centers from Marseille on the Mediterranean coast to Le Touquet on the English Channel.

 - Country: